MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-AutoSensitivityLabelPolicy.md

 ```

 ### -Enabled
-{{ The parameter Enabled is a boolean value to enable/disable the policy. }}
+The Enabled parameter enables or disables the policy.
+Valid values are:

+- $true: The policy is enabled.
+This is the default value.

+- $false: The policy is disabled.

 ```yaml
 Type: Boolean